Charles Edward Brooke School

-Charles Edward Brooke School was a Church of England secondary school in Camberwell, London, England, which operated until 2012.
+Charles Edward Brooke School was a Church of England secondary school in Lothian Road in Camberwell, London, England.
+The school, which is currently vacant and in need of significant repair, is a Grade II listed building.

 History

-The foundation stone for the building was laid by Lady Cicely Gore, Viscountess Cranborne in July 1899.
+The building was commissioned as a training college for teachers.
+The foundation stone was laid by Lady Cicely Gore, Viscountess Cranborne in July 1899.
 It was designed by Philip A. Robson in the Renaissance style, built by J. Garrett and Son in red brick and was opened as St. Gabriel's Church Training College for women teachers in 1900.
+The design involved a symmetrical main frontage in seven sections facing onto Lothian Road.
+These sections included a three-storey central block of five bays, flanked by six-storey towers surmounted by spires and, beyond that, three-bay wings surmounted by stepped gables.

 During the First World War, the building was requisitioned by the War Office to create the 1st London General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.
+The poet and pacifist, Vera Brittain, worked as a nurse at the hospital during the war.

-After the war it became the Kennington Girls School and later became Charles Edward Brooke Girls' School, named after the "well-known Anglo-Catholic figure" and Vicar of St John the Divine, Kennington who had funded the College chapel, which was dedicated in 1903.
+After the Second World War, it became Kennington Boys' School and later the Charles Edward Brooke Girls' School, named after the "well-known Anglo-Catholic figure" and Vicar of St John the Divine, Kennington who had funded the College chapel, which was dedicated in 1903.
 From 2006 to 2008 it hosted the Charles Edward Brooke Refugee Centre.

-After the school closed in 2012, the building fell vacant and was placed on the Heritage at Risk Register.
+After the establishment closed, the building fell vacant and was placed on the Heritage at Risk Register.
+It was transferred to the ownership of Lambeth Council in 2021, but a survey commissioned by the council suggested repairs costing £1.5 million were needed.

 The former chapel was marketed as a home in 2023 for an asking price of £2.95 million.
+The building was included on the Victorian Society's Top Ten Endangered Buildings list in May 2024.